-When you buy a cheap pair of earbuds, even the best wireless earbuds under $100 USD, you’re sacrificing style, build quality, and extra features like noise cancelling.
-Just because you’re saving money on your affordable wireless buds, doesn’t mean you’re sacrificing basic Bluetooth performance though.
+When you buy a cheap pair of earbuds, even the best wireless earbuds under $100, you’re sacrificing style, build quality, and extra features like noise canceling.
+Just because you’re saving money on your affordable wireless buds doesn’t mean you’re sacrificing basic Bluetooth performance though.
 You can read our in-depth buyer’s guide or skim the important stuff below.

 How long do wireless earbuds last?

 When true wireless earbuds like these were first released, you were lucky to get four hours of playback from a single charge.
 Now, we have earbuds exceeding 10 hours, setting a new standard for the technology.
 While shelling out more than $100 on wireless earbuds is worth it for many, it’s unnecessary if you’re just looking to get a basic, reliable pair of everyday earbuds.
 Companies like Jabra and Sony are cornering the cheap wireless market with good quality products for significantly less than the competition.